Thier are various types of flooring are available in the market.

 A 150 mm thick layer of cement concrete is called site concrete or over side concrete.

 Depending on the type of material used, tiled flooring can be broadly divided into the following categories as follows:

-Terrazzo Tile Flooring:
+A) Terrazzo Tile Flooring:

 Terrazzo tiles manufactured in hydraulic pressure are available in the following three standard sizes: (1) 200 x 200 x 20 mm (2) 250 x 250 x 22 mm (3) 300 x 300 x 25 mm.